NLnetLabs/ploutos/docs/os_packaging.md

 Both DEB and RPM support so-called "macros" within the maintainer scripts. `cargo-deb` has built-in support for a [subset](https://github.com/kornelski/cargo-deb/blob/main/autoscripts/) of the RPM macros, mostly for working with systemd units, which can be incorporated automatically by adding a `#DEBHELPER#` line to your maintainer script file.
 This will take care of activating any systemd units that were detected during package creation.

-`cargo-generate-rpm` has no equivalent but, Ploutos is able to [emulate](https://github.com/NLnetLabs/.github/blob/main/fragments/macros.systemd.sh) systemd unit related macros by replacing a `#RPM_SYSTEMD_MACROS#` line in your maintainer scripts.
+`cargo-generate-rpm` has no equivalent but, Ploutos is able to [emulate](https://github.com/NLnetLabs/ploutos/blob/main/fragments/macros.systemd.sh) systemd unit related macros by replacing a `#RPM_SYSTEMD_MACROS#` line in your maintainer scripts.
 You are responsible for invoking the macros yourself however from your scriptlets, just including `#RPM_SYSTEMD_MACROS#` is not enough.
+For an example see [this file in the Ploutos self-test suite](https://github.com/NLnetLabs/ploutos-testing/blob/main/pkg/rpm/scriptlets.toml).

 For RPMs, do not set `xxx_script` settings in `[package.metadata.generate-rpm]` to a command to execute a script at its installed location as set in the `[package.metadata.generate-rpm]` TOML table `assets` array.
 While this may work in some cases, it will not in others.
 For example it will NOT work for post-uninstall scripts as the script file will be deleted before it can be executed.
 Instead, if you do not wish to include entire shell scripts in your `Cargo.toml` file, Ploutos supports defining the `xxx_script` setting values in a separate TOML file via the `rpm_scriptlets_path` workflow input.